 What if a session becomes full and it is the only one that I can attend?

 In order to provide each student and parent/guardian the individual attention needed to successfully enter Mississippi State University, Orientation sessions are capped.
 Registration for each session has a first-come, first-served policy.
 Students can contact the Orientation office and be placed on a waitlist if space becomes available.
 It will be honored on a first-come-first-served basis.

 Students should bring a smartphone, laptop, or tablet in order to register for classes at Orientation.
 It is recommended that you wear comfortable shoes and casual clothes (it will be hot!).
 We also recommend that you bring a raincoat and/or umbrella if the forecast calls for rain.
 Students and guests should bring money for meals, coffee, and soft drinks.
 Barnes & Noble at Mississippi State will be open throughout the program, as well, for textbook pre-orders, MSU apparel, and other items.

 I have mobility issues.
 Can I still participate in Orientation?

 Yes!
 We will work to provide alternate transportation for those with mobility issues to various locations during Orientation.
 In order for accommodations to be made, please be sure to include that information when you register for Orientation online; or feel free to contact our office to let us know if you will need alternate transportation or special assistance.

 I have a disability.
 What accommodations can be made during Orientation?

 When signing up for an Orientation, there is a place to let us know if you need any special accommodations.
 You are also more than welcome to contact the Office of Orientation & Events at 662-325-2334 if you have a disability and require special accommodations.
-The Orientation staff team will work with the Office of Disability Support Services to provide assistance during the event.
+The Orientation staff team will work with the Disability Resource Center to provide assistance during the event.